Find Grad Schools

 46% Women

 A doctor's degree in history is offered at 157 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were male, and 19 were from an underrepresented racial-ethnic group.
-Also, 16.8% of history graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 22% were students from an underrepresented racial-ethnic group.
+Also, 14.7% of history graduates were international students.

 Education Levels of History Majors

-During the 2020-2021 academic year, 721 students earned their doctor's degree in history.
+During the most recent year for which data is available, 757 people earned their doctor's degree in history.
 This makes it the 39th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in history at each degree level.